thisisadityapatel/mlml/readme.txt

-me learning machine learning (mostly off of deeplearning.ai and experimentation)
+Collection of machine learning algorithms, neural networks, optimization methods, and evaluation techniques.
+Includes implementations and comprehensive documentation for practical application and experimentation.